 Another problem will be to enrich our modelisation to make it more general, by allowing different bandwidths on the links or to allow to cut the packets into pieces.

+[Résumer les résultats du stage]

+[Mettre un blabla SDN]

+[Mettre un blabla slicing]

 In this context, the study program of this project consists in :

-Given a routing in a network connecting various RRH and BBU, analyzing theoretically the problem of defining a periodic scheduling (complexity, approximability, particular cases) and proposing efficient heuristic algorithms to solve it ;
+Given a routing in a network connecting various RRH and BBU, analyzing theoretically the problem of defining a periodic scheduling (complexity, approximability, particular cases) and proposing efficient heuristic algorithms to solve it , in the context of complex networks well beyond those studied in [Ref].

-Proposing some new routing algorithms to define the set of paths best suited to the resolution of the previous scheduling problem ;
+Proposing some new routing algorithms to define the set of paths best suited to the resolution of the previous scheduling problem.

-Defining the specificity of the instances corresponding to the C-RAN context (network topologies, time, router technologies, functionalities) ;

-Benchmarking the proposed algorithms through simulation on the defined instances in comparison with existing architectural solutions ;
+Benchmarking the proposed algorithms through simulation on the defined instances in comparison with existing architectural solutions.

-Proposing solutions for an efficient coordination between computed scheduling and computation elements ;
+Proposing solutions for an efficient coordination between computed scheduling and computation elements.

+Extending the solutions to complex cases like dynamical change of the flows between RRH and BBU.

-Defining methods, procedures and tools needed to perform computed scheduling ;
+Defining methods, procedures and tools needed to perform computed scheduling.

-integrating these procedures into operation & orchestration framework used for SDN.
+Defining SDN based architecture to support the previous methods and procedures, in relation with on going standards.

+Integrating this architecture within 5G slicing approach.

 Demonstrating feasibility of the solutions proposed in the context of the 5G and beyond, through simulation and prototype.